13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 Nikon 24-70mm F2.8: (Best Nikon lens for low light photography)

-So over the weekend, I got invited to be the photographer for a wedding of two close friends.
+So, over the weekend, I got invited to be the photographer for a wedding of two close friends.

-So, I thought this would be a great opportunity to try out a new lens, so I bought this one at a camera store.
+So, I thought this would be an excellent opportunity to try out a new lens, so I bought this one at a camera store.

 Why decide to go with this lens?

-If you ever shot a wedding or any event in an indoor area, you would know that indoor places, especially wedding venues such as churches, and reception halls, places that have inferior lighting inside, at least inferior in terms of photography.
+If you ever shot a wedding or any event in an indoor area, you would know that indoor places, especially wedding venues such as churches and reception halls, places that have inferior lighting inside, at least inferior in terms of photography.

 However, it can be challenging for a camera because that light is too dark, which is where this lens comes from.